-Early Friday, the market sees preliminary readings of the Australia Retail Sales for October month at 00:30 GMT.
-Market consensus suggests an upbeat MoM print of +2.5% versus +1.3% prior readings, suggesting the sustained improvement in economic activity after positing the first positive figure in the last four months during September.
+Early Friday, the market sees preliminary readings of the Australia Retail Sales for September month at 00:30 GMT.
+Market consensus suggests an upbeat MoM print of +0.2% versus -1.7% prior readings, suggesting the first positive figure in the last four months.

-Given the recently strong inflation data crossing roads with the Aussie jobs report, not to forget the Reserve Bank of Australia’s (RBA) cautious optimism, today’s Retail Sales figures become all the more important for AUD/USD traders.
+Given the recently strong inflation data and firmer Aussie treasury yields, coupled with easing lockdown restrictions in Australia, today’s Retail Sales figures become more important for AUD/USD traders.

 Ahead of the data, TD Securities said,

 We expect retail sales to rebound in Sep by 0.8% m/m (cons: 0.3%), reversing 3 consecutive months of decline due to the prolonged state-level lockdowns.
 The lift in consumer sentiment and optimism over reopening plans should provide a boost to spending.
 Additionally, spending in QLD should spring back given the looser restrictions in the month after the mid-month lockdown in South East QLD in Aug.
 The strength of the bounce back in retail spending will be closely watched in the coming months with NSW and VIC relaxing most restrictions in October and could bolster expectations that the economy on a much stronger recovery path than the RBA anticipated.

 How could it affect AUD/USD?